Look Up and Get Connected

 Look Up and Get Connected - Providence Holistic Counseling Services - Thoreau Greater Miracle - Unity of hands and all seeing eye

-I am sure if I was a teenager today, I would’ve asked out more girls on dates because I would have a way to do it without having to see their eyes.
-But I can tell you the heartbreak I experienced when looking in their eyes and they said no to me, made me become a better person for the next girl I wanted to ask out.
+I am sure if I were a teenager today, I would’ve asked out more girls on dates because I would have a way to do it without having to see their eyes.
+But I can tell you the heartbreak I experienced when looking into their eyes, and they said no to me.
+It made me become a better person for the next girl I wanted to ask out.
 The rejection made me stronger and motivated me.

-It seems somewhat ironic and hypocritical to be writing an online blogpost encouraging others to look up and get connected.
-I am aware of doing so, it will force me to reconsider how much time I spend online.
+It seems somewhat ironic and hypocritical to be writing an online blog post encouraging others to look up and get connected.
+I am aware that doing so will force me to reconsider how much time I spend online.
 Reflecting on that visit to my extended family’s home in their time of need reminds me how important and critical direct human contact is to our existence.
 I invite you to join me as we all look up and get connected.
 I am not recommending you or I completely cut out our use of the Internet, nor would we think it’s a good idea.
-I am just suggesting that individually and collectively our lives will be richer if we look up and get connected on a more regular basis.
-I am not one of the people who bashes the Internet or Facebook, they both enrich my life in many ways.
-Maybe it’s time we begin to move towards balancing our time with fingers on keys with our time with fingers interlocked with friends and family members hands.
+I am just suggesting that, individually and collectively, our lives will be richer if we look up and get connected on a more regular basis.
+I am not one of the people who bashes the Internet or Facebook; they both enrich my life in many ways.
+Maybe it’s time we begin to move towards balancing our time with fingers on keys with our time with fingers interlocked with friends’ and family members’ hands.

 Look Up and Get Connected - Providence Holistic Counseling Services - holding hands b&W

-I invite you to share your thoughts and experience with choosing to look up and get connected with others in person.
+I invite you to share your thoughts and experiences about choosing to look up and connect with others in person.

 Michael Swerdloff